kingluddite/web-dev-notes/css/compass/01-compass-overview.md

 * Test by adding some `CSS` to `style.scss` and view the output in `style.css`

 ### Configure Compass Project
-You have a workflow and name your folders a certain way.
-Compass let's you follow your own naming rules.
+* You have a workflow and name your folders a certain way
+* Compass let's you follow your own naming rules.

 #### config.rb
 This is the config file you change to follow your own structure naming guide